jbenlinlee/pm-rank-tool/README.md

 There are three search options.
 Just start typing and the dropdown menu will show you your search options.

 1. Fulltext (title, description, summary)  and issue ID search
-  1. If you search on a number, PM Rank Tool will search for OPP-<number>
+  1. If you search on a number, PM Rank Tool will search for a Jira issue with key OPP-<number>
 1. Favorite filter
 1. Rank field

-### Organizing your rank list
+### Organizing your working rank list
-Just drag and drop until things are in the order you want.
-When you commit, PM Rank Tool will clear the selected rank field and then set the rank field for your selected issues.
+To _reorder OPPs_ in your working rank list, just drag and drop until things are in the order you want.

+When you commit, PM Rank Tool
+will clear the selected rank field and then set the rank field for your selected issues.
 Issue ranks are set starting from 1 and increment by 1.

-To remove an OPP from your rank list, click on the OPP you want to remove and hold the mouse button down until the OPP disappears.
+To _remove an OPP_ from your working rank list, click on the OPP you want to remove and hold the mouse button down until the OPP disappears.

+To _remove all OPPs_ from your working rank list, click "Clear"

-To clear your rank list, simply commit an empty rank list.
+To _clear your rank list in Jira_, simply commit an empty working rank list.